Dialogue Garden

 Things began to shift in my early twenties, when I set out to see the world for myself.
 I discovered my love for the ocean and became a scuba diving instructor, which let me wander through South East Asia, deepening my connection to nature and myself.
 I still carry vivid memories: living on a remote Philippine island, steering a sailboat under a full moon from Singapore along Malaysia’s coast to Thailand, diving into uncharted waters to explore possibilities for a new diving school, and so many more adventures.
 Further on, my journey brought me to India, which opened another completely new world to me.
 I found a spirituality that I didn’t know I was thirsting for so deeply.
 I traveled up and down the country, which left me full of gratitude and appreciation for the richness and fragility of our lives.

-My path has taken many more turns since, and along the way I worked at an airport in Switzerland, raised a son and moved to the Netherlands 15 years ago with my then-husband.
-A major challenge was facing the unexpected terminal cancer diagnosis of my partner, whom I found later in life.
+A major challenge was facing the unexpected terminal cancer diagnosis of my partner, whom I met later in life.
 He passed away less than six months after the diagnosis.
-Holding myself during this time of crisis, and allowing others to hold me too, was essential for continuing on my path.
+Holding myself during this time of crisis, and allowing others to hold me too, became essential for continuing on my path.

 It’s very liberating to me to move away from thinking about who is right and who is wrong in conflict.
 Instead, the focus becomes finding the needs behind the parts that get so triggered and hurt in a conflict.
 This approach gave me a whole new blueprint on how we can live together with more connection and understanding and it has helped me develop an inner compass that I am trusting more and more.
 I’m clearer about my own values and am eager to explore with others new ways of holding community.